AlexDeFoc/Spicetify-Spotify-Updater/README.md

 ## Installation:

-1. **Download** the ZIP file from releases "App Files" and extract it to your desired location.
+1. **Download** the BAT/ZIP file from releases and open/extract it to your desired location.

 ## What it does: